-Facts and FiguresSSI Task Force Headline Figures - September 2017.
-Employment
+Facts and FiguresSSI Task Force Headline Figures - October 2018.

 The Task Force are in the process of tracking and monitoring new employment or training information for former SSI and Supply Chain workers.
 The figures below are based on local information and estimates:

 *We are exploring a further analysis into longer-term outcomes of all those affected and the local labour market.SSI Fund Progress

 - 2,167 of the 2,185 SSI and other workers who made an initial claim for benefits have since ended that claim*

 - 1,996.5 new jobs have been created through the SSI Fund

 - 422.5 jobs have been safeguarded through the SSI Fund